Language: EN

 arduino-baterias-9v

-On the other hand, 9V is an unsuitable voltage for most actuators.
+On the other hand, 9V is an inadequate voltage for most actuators.
 It is excessive for most DC motors and servos, while it is not enough for large brushless and stepper motors, which operate at 12V and also require much more intensity.

 4 AA batteries of 1.5V